 Another woman-owned company, founded by Anne Fulton, Fuel50 provides an AI-driven talent marketplace that fuels internal talent mobility, workforce agility, employee engagement and employee retention with global coverage.
 Its tool helps organizations understand their bench strength, build talent pipelines, predict skills shortages and conduct workforce mapping.

-Fuel50's AI architecture uses validated career frameworks to fast track the rebuilding of an organization's career framework to eliminate the manual process of creating and maintaining job profiles, oft-changing in growing companies.
+Fuel50's AI architecture uses validated career frameworks to fast-track the rebuilding of an organization's career framework to eliminate the manual process of creating and maintaining job profiles, which change often in growing companies.

-Many stellar AI products for talent acquisition and longer-term talent management are not total ATS solutions yet definitely merit consideration.
+Many stellar AI products for talent acquisition and longer-term talent management are not total ATSes yet definitely merit consideration.
 There are dozens and dozens of examples.
 Here's a sample of those that have risen to the top.

-HireVue is not an ATS.
-Instead, the vendor calls it a "talent experience platform" designed to automate workflows and scale hiring.
-Long noted for its video-interview capabilities, HireVue has made them less bias-prone by using natural language translation to provide a transcript for hiring managers and recruiters.
+HireVue calls its product a "talent experience platform" designed to automate workflows and scale hiring.
+Long noted for its video interview capabilities, HireVue has made them less bias-prone by using natural language translation to provide a transcript for hiring managers and recruiters.
 The process creates a blind interview and eliminates potential discrimination by race, gender, color, appearance, dialect, name, age, etc.

-HireVue's AI recruiting assistant bot is text-only at this point and provides chat-based job matching, and supports mobile and smart watches, via text messaging and WhatsApp.
+HireVue's AI recruiting assistant bot is text-only at this point and provides chat-based job matching.
+It supports mobile devices and smartwatches via text messaging and WhatsApp.

-However, what merits attention here is the vendor's website documentation to users and customers, prominently placed below the fold.
-Hirevue has done something I have nagged vendors about for half a decade: explaining how its AI engine works in a way to mitigate adverse impact.
+However, what merits attention here is the vendor's documentation, which is prominently placed on its website.
+Hirevue has done something I have nagged vendors about for half a decade: explaining how its AI engine works to mitigate adverse impact on protected groups.
 It has articulated a very clear, detailed and understandable "Explainability Statement" providing the transparency that is essential when using AI-based products for hiring and assessment.

 Every purveyor of AI in talent acquisition should make sure buyers have such an understanding.
 In addition, a second statement "Bias, AI ethics and the HireVue approach" documents HireVue's approach to ethical AI in online hiring.

 My favorite part of Paradox, I confess, is Olivia, a multilingual recruiting assistant chatbot named after the founder's spouse.
 I am putting Olivia in the best bot category.
 According to the company, "she" can answer tens of thousands of candidate or employee questions accurately, consistently and at any time of the day or week.
 As with all the talent acquisition bots included here, Olivia was developed as an assistant to offload repetitive chores and question answering from busy recruiters.
-This she does.
-Olivia solves the logistical challenge of interview scheduling and can review hundreds of hiring managers' calendars to handle complex interview scheduling in seconds.
+This she does, but Olivia also solves the logistical challenge of interview scheduling and can review hundreds of hiring managers' calendars to schedule interviews in seconds.
 The bot's automated text reminders help to reduce interview cancellations and no-shows, potentially saving time for recruiters.
-Olivia can schedule large events, onboarding sessions, seasonal hirings and orientations, and manage registration and reminders.
+Olivia can also schedule large events, onboarding sessions, seasonal hiring and orientation, and manage registration and reminders.

 While Olivia offloads work for recruiters, the Experience Assistant focuses on the potential applicant.
 Apparently now part of a bot team with Experience Assistant, Olivia becomes a dynamic content-discovery engine that makes any career site experience feel like it was built specifically for that candidate, allowing personalized interaction on mobile and desktop devices.
 When people start a conversation with Olivia, she uses candidate responses, geolocation, resume data and more to create an immersive, hyper-personalized experience that serves only the most relevant jobs and content to each person.
 The experience works with any career site provider and provides the UI that candidates have come to expect on consumer apps like Instagram and Snapchat.